 Favorite quote from the author:

-Rich Dad’s Cashflow Quadrant explains how people can get rich by working smarter, not harder.
-The book explains that there are four different types of people:
+Rich Dad’s Cashflow Quadrant is Robert T. Kiyosaki’s follow-up to his breakout success Rich Dad Poor Dad.
+In this book, he explains how we can get rich by working smarter instead of harder.
+Kiyosaki’s main idea from the book is that there are 4 different types of people:

 The E quadrant represents employees who work for others and provide labor in exchange for a paycheck.
 The S quadrant represents self-employed people who sell their services to others and keep the profits.